linode/docs/docs/tools-reference/introduction-to-linux-concepts.md

 ## Users and Permissions in Linux

 Linux uses a powerful system of users and permissions to make sure that the right people get access to the right files.
 For example,

 -   As the owner of your Linode, you want to be able to view, edit, and run every file on the system.
 -   You want the general public to be able to view, but not change, your website files, and you don't want them to see the structural files on your server.
 -   A different user, such as someone with a mailbox on your Linode, should be able to access their own files but not anyone else's.

 You can set users and permissions for each file directory on your Linode.

 Three categories comprise the file access system in Linux:

--   **Users**.
-Unique logins for your Linode.
+-   **Users**: Unique logins for your Linode.
 A user account is typically assigned to either a person or an application that needs to access files on your system.
 You can have any number of users on your Linode.
 To learn how to add a user, see the [Adding a New User](/docs/securing-your-server#sph_adding-a-new-user) section of the **Securing Your Server** guide.
--   **Groups**.
-A collection of one or more users.
+-   **Groups**: A collection of one or more users.
 Groups are a useful way to grant similar access privileges to multiple users, without having to set them individually for each user.
 When a user account is created, it is assigned a default group with the same name as the user name.
 Each user can belong to any number of groups.
 Users that are a part of a group inherit the permissions granted to the group.
--   **Everyone** is the category for everyone else.
+-   **Everyone**: is the category for everyone else.
 If someone accesses files on your Linode without being logged in as a specific user, they fall into the *everyone* category. *Everyone* is sometimes known as *world*, because it includes everyone in the whole world.

 The next important concept is *permissions*.
 Every file and directory on your Linux system has three possible access levels:

--     **read**.
-Files with *read* permissions can be viewed.
+-  **Read**: Files with *read* permissions can be viewed.
--     **write**.
-Files with *write* permissions can be edited.
+-  **Write**: Files with *write* permissions can be edited.
--     **execute**.
-Files with *execute* permissions can be run, like an application.
+-  **Execute**: Files with *execute* permissions can be run, like an application.
 When you start a program or script, you execute it.

-### View permissions in Linux
+### View Permissions in Linux
 View the users and permissions for a particular file or directory.

 1. Run the `ls -l` command replacing **my\_directory** with the name of your own file or directory: